 TGbn editor: Please change the subclause as follows:

-37.4 Buffer status report enhancement operation
+37.4 Enhanced Buffer status report (M257) operation

-A UHR STA shall set the BSR Enhancement Support field in the UHR Capabilities element transmitted by the STA to 1 if dot11UHRBSREImplemented is true; otherwise, the UHR STA shall set the BSR Enhancement Support field to 0.
+A UHR STA shall set the Enhanced BSR (M257)Support field in the UHR MAC Capabilities Information field of (#2581) the UHR Capabilities element transmitted by the STA to 1 if dot11UHREBSRImplemented is true; otherwise, the UHR STA shall set the Enhanced BSR (M257)Support field to 0.

+A UHR STA with dot11UHREBSRImplemented equal to true shall follow the rules defined in 26.5.5 (Buffer status report operation) and the rules defined below. (#1685)

-A UHR non-AP STA may provide buffer status reports to assist its associated AP in allocating UL MU resources (see 26.5.5 Buffer status report operation).
-When the queue size for a given TID is greater than can be indicated in the QoS Control field or in the BSR Control field, the UHR non-AP STA may the queue size in a BSR Enhancement field of a frame to the AP so that the AP can allocate accurate resources to the non-AP STA.
-The format of and the container for the BSR Enhancement field is TBD.
+A UHR non-AP STA may provide buffer status reports defined in the EBSR Control field to assist its associated AP in allocating UL MU resources (see 26.5.5 Buffer status report operation).
+When the queue size for a given TID is greater than the largest value that(#175) can be indicated in the QoS Control field, the UHR non-AP STA may indicate the queue size in the(#195) EBSR Control(M257) field of a frame that is sent to the AP.(#2976) (M257)

-A UHR non-AP STA shall not transmit a frame with the BSR Enhancement field to an AP unless the UHR non-AP STA has received from the AP a UHR Capabilities element with the BSR Enhancement Support field equal to 1.
+A UHR non-AP STA shall not transmit a frame with an(#2977) EBSR Control (M257)field to its associated (#3165) AP unless the UHR non-AP STA has received from the AP a UHR Capabilities element with the Enhanced BSR (M257)Support field in the UHR MAC Capabilities Information field (#2581) equal to 1.

+(M257)A UHR non-AP STA reports the buffer status in the EBSR Control field of a frame (see 10.8 (HT Control field operation)) transmitted to its associated AP (unsolicited EBSR) or in response to a BSRP Trigger frame addressed to the UHR non-AP STA with one or more QoS Null frames carrying the EBSR Control field (solicited EBSR) as defined in 10.8 (HT Control field operation), 26.5.5 (Buffer status report operation) and as defined below.

+•For the TID indicated in the TID field of the EBSR Control field, the UHR non-AP STA shall indicate the queue size in the Queue Size Indicator field of the EBSR Control field; if the non-AP STA intends to indicate a queue size greater than 35 570 688 octets for that TID, then the non-AP STA shall set the value of the Queue Size Indicator field to 255.

+•If there is a Queue Size subfield in a QoS Control field transmitted in the same MPDU or A-MPDU as an EBSR Control field, and the TID indicated in the TID subfield of the QoS Control field is the same as the TID indicated in the TID field of the EBSR Control field, the value of the Queue Size subfield of the QoS Control subfield with that TID shall be set to 254.

+NOTE 1—A UHR non-AP STA can report the buffer status of one TID in the QoS Control subfield and of another TID in the EBSR Control field of the same MPDU.

 TGbn editor: Please change the subclause as follows: